heyfoz/python-asl-detection/README.md

 ## Neural Network Architecture Overview

 This section provides insights into the architecture of the neural network utilized during training.
-The neural network architecture employed in this project is designed to detect and classify American Sign Language (ASL) gestures.
-Below is an overview of the key components and layers comprising the neural network:
+It was designed to detect and classify American Sign Language (ASL) alphabet gestures.
+Key components:

 1. **Input Layer**: The neural network takes as input grayscale images of ASL gestures.
 Each image is resized to a standard dimension of 200x200 pixels.